Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Introduction

 the hypercohomology

-for any $i>n+k$. \end{thmx} \cref{main} seems new even if the tame harmonic bundle $(E,\theta,h)$ comes from a complex variation of polarized Hodge structures.
-It indeed interpolates the Kodaira-Akizuki-Nakano type vanishing theorems for parabolic Higgs bundles \cite[Corollary 7.3]{AHL19} by Arapura, Li and the second named author (in the case that $L$ is ample, see \cref{cor:main}), and the log Girbau vanishing theorem by Huang-Liu-Wan-Yang \cite[Corollary 1.2]{HLWY16} (in the case that $(E,\theta)=(\sO_{X-D},0)$, see \cref{rem:Yang}).
-We stress here that our proof of \cref{main} is essentially self-contained (in particular we do not apply the deep Simpson-Mochizuki correspondence) and is purely in characteristic $0$ (since we are working on K\"ahler manifolds), while \cite{AHL19} applies heavy machinery (\emph{e.g.} the complicated construction of parabolic Higgs bundles over quasi-projective manifold, moduli spaces of parabolic Higgs bundles by Yokogawa and the Biswas correspondence) to reduce the problem to the celebrated vanishing theorem by Arapura \cite{Ara19} whose proof is in characteristic $p$ (see \cref{sec:previous} for more details).
+for any $i>n+k$. \end{thmx} \cref{main} seems new even if the tame harmonic bundle $(E,\theta,h)$ comes from a complex variation of polarized Hodge structures {over $X-D$}.
+It indeed interpolates the Kodaira-Akizuki-Nakano type vanishing theorems for nilpotent Higgs bundles \cite[Theorem 1]{Ara19} by Arapura (in the case that $L$ is ample, see \cref{cor:main}), and the log Girbau vanishing theorem by Huang-Liu-Wan-Yang \cite[Corollary 1.2]{HLWY16} (in the case that $(E,\theta)=(\sO_{X-D},0)$, see \cref{rem:Yang}).
+We stress here that our proof of \cref{main} is essentially self-contained (in particular we do not apply the deep Simpson-Mochizuki correspondence) and is purely in characteristic $0$ (since we are working on K\"ahler manifolds), comparing to the celebrated vanishing theorem by Arapura \cite{Ara19} whose proof is in characteristic $p$ (see \cref{sec:previous} for more details).
 The main technique in the proof of \cref{main} is a new application of $L^2$-methods to tame harmonic bundles, and we hope that it can bring some new input in the study of $L^2$-cohomology for Higgs bundles.
-Let us also mention a few byproducts of our proof: we construct explicitly a complex of sheaves of $L^2$-forms which is quasi-isomorphic to the Dolbeault complex \eqref{eq:dol} (see \cref{thm:quasi}) in a similar manner (but using different metric) as \cite{Zuc79} in which Zucker did this for variation of polarized Hodge structures over a quasi-projective curve; we also establish the H\"ormander $L^2$-estimate and solvability criteria for $(\db_E+\theta)$-equations for general Higgs bundles $(E,\theta)$ (see \cref{thm:L2,cor:AN}).
+Let us also mention a few byproducts of our proof: we construct explicitly complexes of sheaves of $L^2$-forms for tame Higgs bundles which are quasi-isomorphic to the Dolbeault complexes \eqref{eq:dol} (see \cref{thm:quasi}) in a similar manner (but using different metric) as \cite{Zuc79} in which Zucker did this for variation of polarized Hodge structures over a quasi-projective curve; we also establish the H\"ormander $L^2$-estimate and solvability criteria for $(\db_E+\theta)$-equations for Higgs bundles $(E,\theta)$ (see \cref{thm:L2,cor:AN}).

+If we apply the Simpson-Mochizuki correspondence \cite{Sim90,Moc06} for parabolic Higgs bundles on projective manifolds to \cref{main}, we can obtain the following vanishing theorem for parabolic Higgs bundles whose Higgs fields have nilpotent residues (see \cref{sec:tame} for the precise definition).